 Watch the Sea lions at Pier39

 Since 1990, Pier 39’s K-Dock is the new home for a big and noisy colony of sea lions, arrived here in search of food and protection from storms.
 The best time to come here is from late summer to late spring, but over the past years, you will always find some of them lying on the docks.
-Take some warm clothes, because around the docks it can get very windy and chilly, even in summertime.
+Take some warm clothes, because around the docks it can get very windy and chilly, even in the summertime.

 Don’t miss one of the oldest Chinatowns in North America!
 After you enter the Chinatown Gate, a new world will reveal its wonders – Chinese wonders.
 The whole area is not very large – you can see everything in a couple of hours.
 See the Tin How Temple – the oldest Chinese temple in the US and walk down the Grant Avenue.
 If you fancy trying some Chinese specialties, go to the Golden Gate Fortune Cookie Factory and delight yourself with their wide range of exotic cakes.